muxamilian/duralava/README.md

 * Increase the batch size (currently 32)
 * Increase the size of the recurrent neural networks, which model the evolution of the lava lamp over time

+Other ideas:
+* Use duralava for simulating fireplaces (see [HN discussion](https://news.ycombinator.com/item?id=30234732)).
+This should be easier than a lava lamp.
+But more frames per second are needed since fireplaces change faster than lava lamps.
+* Use duralava for simulating aquariums (probably a bit more difficult).

 ## Dataset

 ```lavalamp.mov``` contains more than 1 hour of footage of a lava lamp at 30 fps and can be freely used for any purpose.
 In the ```frames``` directory there are the individual frames of the video scaled to 64x64 pixels, which I used for training the model.